lostechies/blog/_derickbailey/2014-01-22-building-an-email-list-component-with-backbonejs.md

 Take the `MultiPickCollection` from Chapter 9, and set it up inside of the component.

-[gist id=8560125 file=6.js]
+{% gist 8560125 6.js %}

 The `MailListView` can assume it is using a pickable collection with pickable model instances in the item view, as well.

-[gist id=8560125 file=7.js]
+{% gist 8560125 7.js %}

 Now the MailListComponent can listen to the “picked” event on the MultiPickCollection and when it sees an item picked, it can forward that event out through the component instance.
 This creates an API that another object can use to coordinate behavior with other parts of the app.

-[gist id=8560125 file=8.js]
+{% gist 8560125 8.js %}

 ## Want To Know More? {#lessonslearned}

 If you&#8217;re interested in the abstractions and ideas behind all of this code, you&#8217;ll want to check out the rest of [my Building Backbone Plugins eBook](http://backboneplugins.com).
 The entire book is focused on helping you understand how to get rid of the boilerplate code that often finds its way in to your Backbone applications.